ConferencingSpeech/ConferencingSpeech2021/simulation/ReadMe.md

 ### 2.2 Generate the list file and partition the training and checksum sets

-Configure the path to several datasets in './prepare.
-Sh '
+Configure the path to several datasets in `./prepare.sh`

 ```bash
 bash ./prepare.sh